dwarvesf/research/01_literature/Engineering/data-first-approach-maintaining-data-integrity-with-zod-schema.md

 ---
+title: Data-first Approach & Maintaining Data Integrity with Zod Schema
+description: This memo explores the importance of a data-first approach and how to maintain data integrity using Zod, a powerful TypeScript schema validation library
+date: 2025-05-02
+authors:
+  - haongo138
 tags:
   - schema-validation
   - code-quality
   - software-development
   - typescript
-title: Data-first Approach & Maintaining Data Integrity with Zod Schema
-date: 2025-05-02
-description: This memo explores the importance of a data-first approach and how to maintain data integrity using Zod, a powerful TypeScript schema validation library
-authors:
-  - haongo1
 ---

 ## Which is data integrity?